NetApp/Verda/README.md

 Astra Control can execute app-specific custom scripts called execution hooks.

-An execution hook is a custom script that you can be executed when snapshots or backups are created for an app managed by Astra Control.
+An execution hook is a custom action coded as a script that can be executed when snapshots or backups are created for an app managed by Astra Control.
 Execution hooks can also be used during app restores.
 For example, if you have a database app, you can use execution hooks to pause all database transactions before a snapshot, and resume transactions after the snapshot is complete.
 This ensures application-consistent snapshots.

 This repo provides execution hook examples for popular cloud-native applications to make protecting applications straightforward, robust, and easy to orchestrate.